 - A charity

 - Central government

-In short, if you are self-employed, you can get a business car lease because you are a Sole Trader.
-However, there are other criteria that you must achieve before you can lease a car, which is what we are going to talk about next.
+Essentially, if you are self-employed, you can get a business car lease as you are considered a sole trader.
+However, there are other criteria that you must achieve before you can lease a car.

-Will I qualify for business leasing if I’m self-employed?
+Will you qualify for business leasing if you’re self-employed?

-To qualify for business leasing, then you will have to go through a similar process as if you were a private individual.
+To qualify for business leasing you will have to go through a process similar to the one you would if you were applying as a private individual.

-You will normally need to provide your latest set of accounts hopefully showing a positive net worth!
-Sometimes finance houses ask to see your latest bank statements as well as proof of address and ID.
+When applying for your business lease you will be asked to provide your latest set of accounts.
+These will hopefully show you have a positive net worth!
+Sometimes Finance Houses will ask to see your latest bank statements as well as proof of address and ID.
 You will also have to go through a credit check.